edwinsteele/setup-scripts/README.md

 7. If you haven't done a DHCP mapping, find the new IP address on the DHCP server (look for recent *DHCPACK* log line in `/var/log/daemon` if it's OpenBSD)
 13. Login as root, using the private key associated with the `ssh_private_key_file` that was used in the packer setup phase

-# OS Setup a cloud host from scratch
+# OS Setup a Vultr cloud host from scratch

-OpenBSD requires hand-installation on cloud providers
+OpenBSD requires hand-installation on Vultr, even though they offer pre-build images because their partitioning scheme only has a single partition.

-* boot from ISO
+* boot from ISO that has installation packages e.g. `install70.iso`
-* do an auto-install, using an auto-install conf hosted in this repo i.e. use https://raw.githubusercontent.com/edwinsteele/setup-scripts/master/autoinstall/gemini-install.conf
+* do an auto-install, using an auto-install conf.
+Note that noVNC (used by Vultr) has a paste option in the client's pop-out, so you don't need to type in the autoinstall URL - ` https://raw.githubusercontent.com/edwinsteele/setup-scripts/master/autoinstall/gemini-install.conf`
 * detach the ISO (which triggers a reboot on Vultr - manual reboot may be necessary)

 # Provisioning using ansible once the OS setup is complete